Employee Experience Design in the Era of Work Life Integration

 Adobe Connect’s Role

 Exchange of ideas across diverse teams has repeatedly shown to yield impactful outcomes and lead to increases in competitive advantage.
 Finding the right players for the ideal diverse team often means tapping in to multiple geographies across many time zones.
-One can expect these employees to encounter a range of unplanned personal and professional matters to tend to throughout their tenure, which will challenge an entire team’s ability to be present at specific moments in time.
+One can expect these employees to encounter a range of unplanned matters to tend to throughout their tenure, which will challenge an entire team’s ability to be present at specific moments in time.

 Adobe Connect enables asynchronous collaboration experiences to help the modern employee effectively overcome these difficulties.
 You may be asking yourself what exactly does it mean to work asynchronously?
-The explanation is relatively simple, with the main point being that simultaneous presence of an entire team need not be a prerequisite to deep collaboration.
+The explanation is relatively simple, with the main point being that simultaneous digital presence of an entire team need not be a prerequisite to deep collaboration.

 Whether you refer to them as huddle rooms, teaming rooms, or something else entirely, having a persistent always-on workspace allows for true work-life integration by enabling agile incremental contributions to projects regardless of an individual’s location, personal matters, or working style.
 Consider these two use cases within Adobe Connect that help modern workforces realize their full potential by leveraging asynchronous collaboration: